nickcurie/coinpurse/README.md

+## Coinpurse

-Basic DND tool to keep track of money and spells
+Basic DND tool to keep track of money, health, and spells